sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/19-ws-typescript-advanced-types/README.md

 In practice, you will be giving the shape of your type using an interface in a way that will allow your type to have a flexible number of properties.

 Consider the snippet below, which defines such an interface representing the shape of an object that will be a collection of error messages.
-Obviously, this use case qualifies as an index types, as you will be adding more messages as you build your application, but all of them will have the same shape:
+Obviously, this use case qualifies as an index type, as you will be adding more messages as you build your application, but all of them will have the same shape:

 ```typescript
 interface ErrorMessage {